nkphys/hello_world/README.md

 # hello_world

-This repository contains a simple C++ program to calculate the eigenvalues of a 1D tight binding Hamiltonian with periodic boundary conditions.
+This repository contains a simple C++ program that calculates the eigenvalues of a two-dimensional tight binding Hamiltonian with periodic boundary conditions.
+The program also writes the single particle density of states to a file.

 ## Building